mongodb/motor/doc/tutorial-asyncio.rst

 Tutorial: Using Motor With :mod:`asyncio`
 =========================================

+.. warning:: Motor will be deprecated on May 14th, 2026, one year after the production release of the PyMongo Async driver.
+  We strongly recommend that Motor users migrate to the PyMongo Async driver while Motor is still supported.
+  To learn more, see `the migration guide <https://www.mongodb.com/docs/languages/python/pymongo-driver/current/reference/migration/>`_.

 ..
 These setups are redundant because I can't figure out how to make doctest run a common setup *before* the setup for the two groups.
 A "testsetup:: *" is the obvious answer, but it's run *after* group-specific setup.